Gromov-Hausdorff Convergence of Spectral Truncations for Quantum Groups: Abstract

 \section{Abstract}

 We study the quantum Gromov–Hausdorff convergence of spectral truncations for compact quantum groups.
 Using a proper length function, we define a Dirac operator and the associated spectral truncations.
-This work extends the previous convergence results for tori (Leimbach–van Suijlekom) to a broad class of quantum groups, and provides the first Gromov–Hausdorff convergence result for spectral truncations on quantum groups, encompassing both compact and discrete quantum groups.
-Our results are applicable to $SU(N)$,$SO(N)$ and discrete quantum groups with strong polynomial growth.
+This work extends the previous convergence results for tori (Leimbach–van Suijlekom) to a broad class of quantum groups, and provides Gromov–Hausdorff convergence result for spectral truncations on quantum groups, encompassing both compact and discrete quantum groups.
+Our results are applicable to $SU(N)$,$SO(N)$ and discrete quantum groups of rapid decay.